astronomer/docs/astro/develop-project.md

 Airflow plugins enable custom features in Airflow, such as new pages in the Airflow UI or custom alerting and monitoring tools.
 To use an Airflow plugin, add your plugin files to the `plugins` folder of your Astro project.
 See [Airflow plugins](https://docs.astronomer.io/learn/using-airflow-plugins) for examples of creating and using Airflow plugins.

-To apply changes to this folder, [restart your local environment](develop-project.md#restart-your-local-environment).
+To apply changes from this folder to a local Airflow environment, [restart your local environment](develop-project.md#restart-your-local-environment).

 ## Add Airflow connections, pools, variables